-The Life Alert system is probably the most well known medical alert system in the USA.
-Everyone, by now should be familiar with the “Help, I can’t get up.” commercials and yes, they have brought attention to a real need that many seniors worldwide experience.
+Updated October 12, 2023 – Life Alert devices are probably the most well known medical alert devices in the United States.
+By now, everyone, should be familiar with the “Help, I can’t get up.” commercials and, yes, they have brought attention to a real need that many seniors worldwide experience.

-But, is the Life Alert system worth it? – There are pros and cons to all the medical alert systems available today.
-Whichever one you choose depends on what your budget will allow and what features you are in most need of.
+If you’re wondering, “Should I get a Life Alert for my mom,?” you should know that there are pros and cons to all the medical alert devices available today.
+Whichever one you choose depends on what your budget will allow and which features you are in most need of.

 How Much Does Life Alert Really Cost?

-The breakdown of the Life Alert medical device system is as follows:
+The breakdown of the Life Alert medical alert service is as follows:

 - The minimum required contract is 36 months